-The first day of school can be daunting for many children.
+The first days in a new school or class can be daunting for many children.
 Surrounded by people you don’t know, in an environment you’re not familiar with.
 Imagine how this experience can be magnified by many children with SEND.
 As a teacher or member of school support staff, you will want to establish a friendly, supportive classroom environment on your first day back, and here are some lovely activities for doing just that!

 1 – Sticker Match-Up